Milwaukee M18 Fuel Super Sawzall 2722 Review

 Get it Online

-Milwaukee announced their latest breakthroughs at NPS18 a couple of months ago and we were able to get our hands on the new Milwaukee M18 Fuel Super Sawzall.
+Milwaukee announced their latest breakthroughs at NPS18 a while back and we put the Milwaukee M18 Fuel Super Sawzall head-to-head against the other advanced cordless models currently available.
 This is the first cordless model to earn the Super Sawzall name and it’s built around Milwaukee’s new High Output battery.

 What does it offer?